-We are all unique.
-Our health is determined by our inherent differences combined with our lifestyles and environment.
-By combining and analysing information about our genome, with other clinical and diagnostic information, patterns can be identified that can help to determine our individual risk of developing disease; detect illness earlier; and, determine the most effective interventions to help improve our health, be they medicines, lifestyle choices, or even simple changes in diet.
+By combining and analysing information about our genome, with other clinical and diagnostic information, patterns can be identified that can help to determine our individual risk of developing disease; detect illness earlier and determine the most effective interventions to help improve our health; be they medicines, lifestyle choices, or even simple changes in diet.

-If you have any queries regarding any aspect of personalised medicine please contact the Personalised Medicine Team at NHS England via: firstname.lastname@example.org
+If you have any queries regarding any aspect of personalised medicine please contact the Genomics Unit at NHS England via: firstname.lastname@example.org